 Erika is an alumna of Faber Academy’s ‘Writing a Novel’ course.

 Erika has been writing fiction since an early age.
 Whilst at school in New Delhi she won several literary prizes on a national level.
 She continued to write short fiction alongside her academic pursuits and her stories have been published in literary journals and won awards.
-In 2014 she put together Amongst Other Things, a collection of her short stories.
 Over the last three years Erika has been writing novels.

 She was runners up in the Mslexia short story competition 2012.